M66B/FairEmail/FAQ.md

 *POP3*

-In the account settings (Setup, step 1, Manage, tap account) you can enable *Leave deleted messages on server*.
+In the account settings (Settings, scroll to step 1, tap Manage, tap account) you can enable *Leave deleted messages on server*.

 *IMAP*